pywebio/PyWebIO/docs/guide.rst

                 tornado.ioloop.IOLoop.current().start()

-        In above code, we use `webio_handler(task_func) <pywebio.platform.tornado.webio_handler>` to get the Tornado `WebSocketHandler <https://www.tornadoweb.org/en/stable/websocket.html#tornado.websocket.WebSocketHandler>`_  that communicates with the browser, and bind it to the ``/tool`` path.
+        In above code, we add a routing rule to bind the ``WebSocketHandler`` of the PyWebIO application to the ``/tool`` path.
         After starting the Tornado server, you can visit ``http://localhost/tool`` to open the PyWebIO application.

         .. attention::